Sandstad

-Sandstad is a village in Hitra municipality in Trøndelag county, Norway.
+Sandstad is a village in Hitra Municipality in Trøndelag county, Norway.
 The village is located along the Trondheimsleia on the southeastern coast of the island of Hitra, about 6 km southwest of the village of Hestvika.
 The north entrance to the Hitra Tunnel lies just south of the village of Sandstad.
 The Terningen lighthouse lies in the Trondheimsleia, about 3 km southwest of the village.
-In 2018, there were about 229 residents in the village.
 Sandstad Church is located here.

+The 0.36 km2 village has a population (2024) of 207 and a population density of 575 PD/km2.

+History

-The village was the administrative centre of the old municipality of Sandstad which existed from 1 July 1914 until its dissolution on 1 January 1964.
+The village was the administrative centre of the old Sandstad Municipality which existed from 1 July 1914 until its dissolution on 1 January 1964.